telerik/reporting-docs/knowledge-base/switch-hide-show-table-columns.md

 ## Description

-A common requirement is to be able to switch the order of table columns, or to be able to hide/show them based on user choice.
+A common requirement is to be able to switch the order of table columns or to be able to hide/show them based on user choice.

-In this article we will demonstate how you may achieve this functionality entirely inside the report definition.
+In this article, we will demonstrate how you may achieve this functionality entirely inside the report definition.

 ## Solution